Project

 Open-Mesh: Google Summer of Code 2011

-Added by Linus Lüssing about 13 years ago
+Added by Linus Lüssing over 13 years ago

 Since last Monday the student application period for the Google Summer of Code 2011 has opened.
 A chance for any student to get their hands dirty on their favorite OpenSource project and getting its development process and code base to know better during these 2 months - while getting payed for it!
 And guess what?
 This year, you can play with Batman - ehh, B.A.T.M.A.N.
 Anyways, they both want to save the world of course ;).